nadira30/kelp_segmentation/README.md

 ○ (10pt) Your project in context: What was missing in prior work and how does your work fill this hole?
 --------------------------------------------------------------------------
+### [9] Artificial intelligence convolutional neural networks map giant kelp forests from satellite imagery
+The paper suggests the use of a Mask R-CNN (mask region-based convolutional neural network) to detect giant kelp forests along the coastlines of Southern California and Baja California using satellite imagery.
+The authors aimed to develop a more robust and accurate method for detecting kelp forests that can overcome the challenges posed by cloud cover using a mask RCNN.
+They used a mask RCNN architecture for giant kelp identification and segmentation because it successfully combines the high-performance algorithms of Faster R-CNN for target identification and FCN for mask prediction, boundary regression, and classification.

+To solve this problem, they optimize the mask R-CNN model through hyperparameterization.
+Model hyper-parameterization was tuned through cross-validation procedures testing the effect of data augmentation, and different learning rates and anchor sizes.
+The optimal model achieved impressive results, with a Jaccard's index of $0.87 \pm 0.07$, a Dice index of $0.93 \pm 0.04$, and an over-prediction rate of just 0.06.
+The loss function used in the model is defined by the combination of Classification Loss, Bounding Box Regression, and Mask Loss where the Classification Loss and Bounding Box Regression Loss are determined through cross-entropy as in the Faster R-CNN framework31,32, and reflect the ability of the model to classify kelp and to identify the regions of the image (i.e., bounding boxes) where kelp occurs.
+The Mask Loss is determined through binary cross-entropy per pixel34, for the images where kelp was classified, and reflects the ability of the model to identify the masks (i.e., the outlines) of kelp forests.

+The authors show that their approach can effectively detect kelp forests, even in the presence of occasional clouds, and provide a valuable tool for monitoring and studying these important marine ecosystems.
+This work advances the state-of-the-art in remote sensing and computer vision techniques for kelp detection and can be applied to other similar applications in the future.
+Our work aimed to address the challenges of this paper defined by the potential interference of occasional clouds in the detection of kelp forests due to changes in reflectance and the high variability in the spatial patterns of kelp forests.

 #### [3] Automated satellite remote sensing of giant kelp at the Falkland Islands (Islas Malvinas):
 - The paper evaluates two methods to automate kelp detection from satellite imagery: 1) crowdsourced classifications from the Floating Forests citizen science project (FF8), and 2) an automated spectral approach using a decision tree combined with multiple endmember spectral mixture analysis (DTM).